SantiagoBaezDuic/Mistshop-Backend/README.md

 -PORT with the choosen port number.
 -PROCESSING_MODE with either "fork" or "cluster" uppercase not needed.
 -SECRET with a string for usage on both the session and the cookies.
+-MONGO_ATLAS_STRING with the nodejs connection string provided by mongoatlas, replacing the password and the collection name.
 ---The following variables are all part of the .json file firebase gives you as the service account data, so they wont be explained further---
 -TYPE
 -PROJECT_ID